abhinawtiwari/Indian-Guide-To-Dublin/README.md

 You can connect with me on LinkedIn at https://www.linkedin.com/in/abhinawtiwari/.
 Please don't hesitate to DM for paid appointments.

+I have also created a video series on YouTube, available at https://www.youtube.com/playlist?list=PLH_4qIEY5Eyh5H4C1fUG6R45jcOTjfRLD
 # Good Universities for Master's
 Trinity College Dublin (TCD) and University College Dublin (UCD) are the best ones. <br> There are others such as
 - National College of Ireland (NCI),